SVIT-Alumni/reactive-product-aggregator/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.technologyasaservice.reactive-product-aggregator' is invalid and this project uses 'com.technologyasaservice.reactive_product_aggregator' instead.
+* The original package name 'com.technologyasamission.reactive-product-aggregator' is invalid and this project uses 'com.technologyasamission.reactive_product_aggregator' instead.

 # Getting Started